DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Background

-Recently, many drug repurposing studies have focused on COVID-19 to find FDA-approved and clinically evaluated therapeutic compounds that exhibit antiviral activity against SARS-CoV-2 \cite{zhou2020artificial,kuleshov2020covid} (and references within).
+Recently, many drug repurposing studies have focused on clinically evaluated and {FDA-approved} therapeutic compounds, to find treatments that exhibit antiviral activity against SARS-CoV-2 \cite{zhou2020artificial,kuleshov2020covid}.
 Among multiple methodologies, high-throughput screens have enabled image-based morphological analysis of cells infected with SARS-CoV-2 \cite{mirabelli2020morphological,heiser2020identification,cuccarese2020functional,pham2021deep}.
 Mirabelli \textit{et al.} \cite{mirabelli2020morphological} used Huh-7 cells infected with SARS-CoV-2 and treated with a library of 1425 FDA-approved compounds at different concentrations to identify compounds with antiviral activity.
-The samples were then probed for SARS-CoV-2 nucleocapsid protein and for dyes specific to cell organelles for imaging.
-CellProfiler software \cite{mcquin2018cellprofiler} was used to extract morphological features from the infected cells, using SARS-CoV-2 nucleocapsid as an indicator for regions of interest, and trained a random forest model to predict efficacy scores for each treatment.
+The samples were then probed for SARS-CoV-2 nucleocapsid protein and dyes specific to cell organelles for imaging.
+CellProfiler \cite{mcquin2018cellprofiler} was used to extract morphological features from the infected cells, using SARS-CoV-2 nucleocapsid as an indicator for regions of interest, and trained a random forest model to predict efficacy scores for each treatment.
 These scores were used to select efficacious compounds for follow-up experimental triplicate dose-response confirmation.
 They identified 17 effective compounds including \textit{Remdesivir}, of which 10 are novel \textit{in vitro} identifications.

 Heiser \textit{et al.} \cite{heiser2020identification} used a morphological analysis pipeline on the RxRx19a dataset, a fluorescence microscopy dataset of Human Renal Cortical Epithelial (HRCE) cells, to identify potential treatments for SARS-CoV-2.
 They used a proprietary deep convolutional neural network to embed the sample images for calculating on-disease projection and off-disease rejection scores per dose for each treatment.
 These scores were then aggregated and normalized using a proprietary algorithm to compute the hit-scores.
 They reported that \textit{Remdesivir}, \textit{GS-441524}, \textit{Aloxistatin}, \textit{Silmitasertib}, and \textit{Almitrine} showed moderate to strong effectiveness against SARS-CoV-2 in their model, whereas, neither \textit{chloroquine} nor \textit{hydroxychloroquine} demonstrated any significant antiviral effectiveness.
 Similarly, Cuccarese \textit{et al.} \cite{cuccarese2020functional} used an \textit{in vitro} deep-learning-driven analysis of cellular morphology on Human Umbilical Vein Endothelial Cells (HUVEC) treated with protein cocktails that mirror those from severe COVID-19 to identify potential drug repurposing candidates against COVID-19-associated cytokine storm.